Carroll County Food Access Network

 Team Leader: Heidi Johnson, NH Food Bank (state lead)

-• Goal #2 - Connect and communicate with NH Food Bank SNAP Outreach Coordinator
+• Goal #2 - Connect and communicate with SNAP Outreach state contract holder and/or NH Food Bank SNAP Outreach Team.

-• Goal #3 - SNAP Outreach Action Team or SNAP Assistors will follow up with clients
+• Goal #3 - SNAP Assistors will follow up with applicants to identify reasons for non-enrollment.

 Team Leader: by Goal